-A film director, cinematographer, television producer, and wildlife conservationist, Tom Opre has made educating the public on wildlife conservation and stewardships issues a main priority.
+A film director, cinematographer, television producer, human rights advocate, and wildlife conservationist, Tom Opre has made educating the public on wildlife conservation and stewardship issues a main priority.
 As the past president of the Professional Outdoor Media Association (POMA), he has worked to help other outdoor communicators and industry leaders understand and present a unified message regarding the top issues facing wildlife conservation today.

-Today, he serves on several non-profit boards including African Children’s Schools and Shepherds of Wildlife Society™.
-He currently serves as the executive director of the Shepherds of Wildlife Society, a 501,(c)(3), a non-profit with a mission to educate the broader public about the critical importance of modern day wildlife conservation and habitat stewardship - globally.
+Today, he serves on several non-profit boards, including African Children’s Schools and Shepherds of Wildlife Society™.
+He currently serves as the executive director of the Shepherds of Wildlife Society, a 501,(c)(3), non-profit with a mission to educate the broader public about the critical importance of modern-day wildlife conservation and habitat stewardship - globally.

-Opre lives in the Flathead Valley of Montana with is wife Olivia; a travel specialists and wildlife advocate, and their four children.
+Opre lives in the Flathead Valley of Montana with his wife Olivia, a travel specialists and wildlife advocate, and their four children.

 KILLING THE SHEPHERD

 A remote community in Africa, led by a woman chief, attempts to break the stranglehold of absolute poverty by waging a war on wildlife poaching.
 For decades illegal wildlife poaching by both subsistence and bush meat gangs has led to the government declaring this community’s homeland “depleted” of wildlife.